common-badger/wanderlust/doc/_START_HERE.md

 Mongo must be running for “grunt serve” to work.
 You can run Mongo by executing “mongod” in the background.

+$ grunt test will run the whole test suite.
-$ grunt test:server will run the test on the server side over a new clean database instance.
+$ grunt test:server will run the tests on the server side over a new clean database instance.

 ## Features overview